 Nick’s own political views could have been described as some kind of “Grail Libertarianism.”
 His claimed descent from Jesus and Mary Magdalene was not based on Jesus as the literal Son Of God, but as a dynastic descendant of the royal bloodlines who were themselves descended from the ancient Priest-Kings and Queens of Meosopotamia, and the Druidic and Witch bloodlines of Europe (who were descended from The Watchers.)
 What he wanted was international recognition of his sovereign right to create his own micronation far away from any sort of government control or oversight.
 Or bears.
 This would be the Libertarian dream come true. (minus the bears.)

-So the "descended from Jesus and Mary Magdalene" angle is iffy, what about the Sea Monster angle?
+So the "descended from Jesus and Mary Magdalene" angle can't be proven or disproven at this point, what about the Sea Monster angle?
 This was a story that survived and spread in different forms, carried down by dynasties descended from the Merovingians.
 The Plantagenets themselves were descendants of Geoffrey Greymantle and “The Demon Countess of Anjou.”
 King Richard I the Lionheart once proclaimed,

 “From the Devil we came, and to the Devil we shall go!”

 [Yes that is young dreamboat Anthony Hopkins as Richard.
 Moving right along…]